SoloMorris/SoloMorris.github.io/about.md

 <img class="col one right" src="{{ site.baseurl }}/img/solpic_01.png">

 Hello!
 I'm Sol Morrison.
-Currently studying Games Technology at the Unversity of the West of England.
+Currently studying Games Technology at the University of the West of England.

 place cv